openstack-archive/tripleo-heat-templates/sample-env-generator/README.rst

           ``tripleo-heat-templates`` project.

-If a new sample environment is needed, it should be added to the ``sample-env-generator/sample-environments.yaml`` file.
-The existing entries in the file can be used as examples, and a more detailed explanation of the different available keys is below:
+If a new sample environment is needed, it should be added to the appropriate file in the ``sample-env-generator/`` directory.
+The existing entries in the files can be used as examples, and a more detailed explanation of the different available keys is below:

 - **name**: the output file will be this name + .yaml, in the